bensternthal/GBBO-Fantasy/README.md

 How to play Great British Bake Off Fantasy League.
 Draft a team and get points depending on how they peform through the season.

 ## Number Of Players
-Best suited for two or three players.
+Best suited for two-four players.

 ## Draft
 1. Flip a [hob-nob](https://en.wikipedia.org/wiki/Hobnob_biscuit) to decide who drafts first.